fchastanet/bash-tools/doc/Database.md

 **Arguments**:
 * $1 - (passed by reference) database instance to create
 * $2 - dsn profile - load the dsn.env profile
-      absolute file is deduced using rules defined in Database::getAbsoluteDsnFile
+      absolute file is deduced using rules defined in Functions::getAbsoluteConfFile

 **Example:**
 ```shell